bgo-bioimagerie/platformmanager/doc/content/modules/module/mailer.md

 ## Module activation and configuration

-Within your space, go into _Catalog_ module.
-Com module could be found on the second page.
+Within your space, go into *Configuration* module.

 ![basic configuration](../../../basic_configuration_1.png)

-Then click edit button in _mailer_ line.
+Then click edit button in *mailer* line.

 You can now select the minimum role required to access the module.
 "Inactive" option stands for "the module is not active".